ID: PMRREP32448

 In the Middle East and Africa, Nigeria is likely to be a significant palm oil producer.
 In September 2024, the country signed a Memorandum of Understanding (MoU) with Indonesia to accelerate palm oil production.
 The MoU focuses on bolstering income for small-scale farmers and improving production techniques.
 The agreement was signed by the Indonesian Palm Oil Association (IPOA) and the National Palm Produce Association of Nigeria (NPPAN).

-Ghana palm oil market, on the other hand, is anticipated to see the utilization of local energy-efficient technology to transform small-scale and artisanal palm oil processing.
+Ghana's market, on the other hand, is anticipated to see the utilization of local energy-efficient technology to transform small-scale and artisanal palm oil processing.
 Around 60 to 80% of the country’s palm oil is produced by artisanal and small-scale producers, who make up a larger portion of Ghana’s palm oil processing sector.

 To gain an edge over rivals, leading players are set to adopt a variety of strategies, including capacity expansion and research and development.
 For instance, through its subsidiary PT Berlian Inti Mekar, the PT.
 Mahkota Group purchased a palm oil factory in South Sumatra in November 2019.
-About 400 tons of palm kernel oil are processed daily at this plant, which also manufactures crude palm oil (CPO)-based products like cooking oil and olein.
+About 400 tons of palm kernel oil are processed daily at this plant, which also manufactures crude palm oil (CPO)-based products such as cooking oil and olein.

-Report Attributes |
+Report Attribute |

 Details |